-National Survey for manuscripts
+National Survey for Manuscripts

-National Survey for Manuscripts is held in different States of India to locate manuscripts in every district of the country.
-In the survey, 50 trained surveyors in each district look for, locate and document manuscripts in their localities on the standard Questionnaire Forms and Manus Data Sheets over 5 allotted days.
+The National Survey for Manuscripts is held in different States of India to locate manuscripts in every corner of the country.
+In the Survey, 50 trained Surveyors in each district look for, locate and document manuscripts in their localities on the standard Questionnaire Forms and Manus Data Sheets over 5 allotted days.

-Location of as many manuscripts as possible with a special emphasis on undocumented, private collections
+- Location of as many manuscripts as possible with a special emphasis on undocumented, private collections - Reaching out to the grass root level, by linking together the search for manuscripts

-- Reaching out to the grass root level, by linking together the search for manuscripts at the village, district, state and finally the national level - Generation of interest and awareness about manuscripts among in people in districts, towns and villages - Coordinating with the state and the district administration in the respective states for involving the infrastructure for reaching out to and working with the common man at each level in the state - Promotion of basic conservation information and hands on training
+- at the village, district, state and finally the national level - Generation of interest and awareness of manuscripts among the people in the districts, towns and villages - Coordinating with the State and the District administration in the respective States for involving the infrastructure for reaching out to and working with the common man at each level in the State - Promotion of basic conservation information and hands on training - To involve local people and students of literature, linguistics, history or any other related field in finding and documenting their local manuscript wealth - To create a manuscript map of every district, every State and eventually the whole country